zjosua/anki-mc/README.md

 Volker Umpfenbach contributed a change that allows to customize how the questions and answers are colorized.
 He also provided the code to calculate and display the percentage of correctly answered items per question.

-Shoutout to [3ter](https://github.com/3ter) for his contributions that improve card initialization and checkbox handling.

 This add-on uses the [packaging](https://packaging.pypa.io/en/latest/) library.